ComicSans/Angular-1.x-Playground/README.md

 ```

 ## StringToNumber
 For some number inputs it's necessary to have a number for the model.
 If it is a string (for some reasons), the binding fails.
-Thsi directive casts a string to a number.
+This directive casts a string to a number.

 ```javascript
 app.directive("stringToNumber", [() => new Application.Directives.StringToNumber()]);
 ```
 ```html
 <input ng-model="controller.getOptionByName('user', 'NumberField_numberDetails').value" string-to-number type="number" class="form-control">
 ```